This website uses cookies

 Here are some of the key differences between REST API and GraphQL.

-Caching REST APIs are often easier to cache than GraphQL because the URLs are used as the cache keys.
-With GraphQL, caching can be more challenging because each request is unique and may require a different data set.
+Caching With GraphQL, caching can be more challenging because each request is unique and may require a different data set.
+REST APIs are often easier to cache because URLs can be used as cache keys.

 Requirements for GraphQL in Magento 2